Samer99Najjar/Restful-API/README.md

 The data is read from this files and when changed it is also changed in the files in order to have Data Persistence.

+## Commands
+All the Postman commands are written in a txt file named PostManCommands you can check them there and see the examples down in the examples section

 ## Run Locally
 1. Clone the repository: